Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Particle transport in matter

 The numerical solution of cascade equations is an alternative technique for simulating air showers and calculating particle fluxes.
-This approach is used by \conex{}~\cite{Bergmann:2006yz} and \mceq{}~\cite{Kozynets:2023tsv}.
-It describes hadronic cascades by a large system of differential (cascade) equations, one for each particle species, containing source and sink terms describing energy loss, particle interaction and decay~\cite{Gaisser:2016uoy}.
+The latter is used by \conex{} and \mceq{}.
+In this approach, hadronic cascades are described by a large system of differential (cascade) equations, one for each particle species, containing source and sink terms describing energy loss, particle interaction and decay \cite{Gaisser:2016uoy}.
 The input particles are binned in energy and atmospheric depth, and the differential equations are then solved numerically.
-This enables \eg the computation of atmospheric lepton fluxes using as input the cosmic ray flux at the top of the atmosphere or an \enquote{average} air shower from monoenergetic cosmic rays as input.
-Examples of outputs include longitudinal shower density profiles and energy distributions of secondary particle fluxes.
-However, this approach only works for calculating some of the air shower observables.
-Those that require the simulation of shower-to-shower fluctuations or lateral particle distributions at the detector sites, typically required by ground-based air shower arrays, require full Monte Carlo or 3D hybrid simulations.
-In these simulations, implemented in \corsika{} or SENECA~\cite{Ortiz:2004gb}, the initial and final stages of an air shower are simulated using Monte Carlo, and the cascade equations are solved numerically for the middle part.
-3D hybrid simulations that omit full particle trajectories cannot produce radio or Cherenkov emissions, which require complete space-time shower evolution.
-Observables that are already defined as an average over many similar showers (\eg the depth of the shower maximum or the number of muons produced) can be obtained directly from these solvers.
+This allows one to compute atmospheric lepton fluxes, for example, using as input the cosmic ray flux at the top of the atmosphere, or an \enquote{average} air shower from monoenergetic cosmic rays.
+Examples of outputs are longitudinal density profiles and energy distributions of secondary particle fluxes.
+This approach works for calculating only some of the air shower observables.
+Observables that require simulation of shower-to-shower fluctuations or lateral particle distributions at the detector sites (typically required by ground-based air shower arrays), require full Monte Carlo or 3D hybrid simulations, in which the initial and final stages of an air shower are Monte Carlo simulated, and cascade equations are solved numerically for the middle part \cite{Ortiz:2004gb,Pierog:2011kzx}.
+On the other hand, observables that are already defined as an average over many similar showers (such as the depth of the shower maximum or the number of muons produced) are obtained directly from these cascade equations solvers.